May 1, 2010

 There are several bike-paths near Providence.
 Perhaps the longest and most interesting is the EastBay BikePath, which runs along the east side of Narragansett Bay, from East Providence to Bristol; it’s about 14 miles long.
 It is said to be the 5th busiest bike-path in the country.

-The BlackstoneRiver BikePath runs from Lincoln, Rhode Island to Woonsocket, a distance of 10 miles; eventually it will go to Worcester.
-Much of it runs along the Blackstone River and the nearby canal; a museum called Kelly House discusses the history of the river, the canal, the railroads, etc.
+The BlackstoneRiver BikePath runs from Cumberland, Rhode Island to Woonsocket, a distance of 11 miles; eventually it will go to Worcester.
+Much of it runs along the Blackstone River and the nearby canal; a free museum called Kelly House discusses the history of the river, the canal, the railroads, etc.

 You can also ride on a riverboat: “Spring and summer cruises depart from Central Falls and tour the Valley Falls ‘Wilderness Area’.
 Autumn cruises depart near the Museum of Work & Culture in Woonsocket and tour from the ‘Thundermist’ dam north.”
 The riverboat has a guide who can teach you much about the river — its ecology, its history, etc. The National Park Service is a good resource for exploring the Blackstone Valley.

-Finally, I’d like to mention an interesting article about a driving tour of Quebec and the St. Lawrence River, and a website that lists “America’s Top 10 Road Trips.”
+Finally, I’d like to mention a website that lists “America’s Top 10 Road Trips.”

 © L. James Hammond 2010